monic-co/blog/src/pages/introducing-the-pact-analysis-tools/index.md

              | Concat  SQLExpr SQLExpr
              | ReadVar SQLExpr

 -- | A simple program to query all messages with a given topic id.
-In SQL like notation:
+In SQL-like notation:
 --
 -- @
 --   query ("SELECT msg FROM msgs where topicid='" ++ my_topicid ++ "'")